 - candidates to fill Director positions that may be vacant, for what ever reason, during the course of the year, and

 - a slate of Directors which will be presented to the Members at TCC’s Annual Meeting.
 This slate shall be submitted to the Board prior to the Notice of the Annual Meeting to be given to the Member

 Members of this Committee shall not include any Director or Officer whose term is being considered by the Committee.

 The Committee shall comprise no fewer than three (3) members of the Board, none of whose terms is up for extension.

 Building and Preservation Committee.
 Shall be responsible for overseeing the physical condition of the Courthouse including, but not limited to, the repair, maintenance, security, fire and safety and compliance with law and regulations affecting places of public assembly.
 This shall include the apartment located within the Courthouse.
 The committee shall submit an estimated annual budget to the Board for its approval and maintain a monthly report of repairs performed.

-Development Committee.
+Capital Campaign and Development Committee.
 Shall be responsible for fundraising activities, request for grants, both public and private, endowments, and rental of the Courthouse.

 The activities of all of the committees, including a projected budget, shall be subject to approval of the Board.

 The Board shall review the By-Laws of the corporation annually and may make, amend or repeal these By-Laws in whole or in part and shall give written notice of such action to the Membership at the Annual or Special Meeting of the Members.
 Changes to the By-Laws must be approved by a two-thirds majority of the Board.
 Notwithstanding the above provisions of this Article XI, any amendment, alteration or repeal of a By-Law by the Board shall not be valid and given full force and effect unless and until approved by a majority of the Members present as provided for above.

 Dated: August, 2016